Philip-robinson/web-demo/README.md

 ## Logging
 Logging uses __Slf4J__ which is a very commonly used logging system.
-System.out is very rarely used for logging and is considdered bad form.
+System.out is very rarely used for logging and is considered bad form.

-The various logging system that exist have the adventage that they canb be switched on and off via a configuration file and similarly various levels selected.
+The various logging systems that exist have the adventage that they can be switched on and off via a configuration file and similarly various levels selected.

 So you can pick the single class you are worried about and display debug logging for that class but only log errors for the rest.